IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US60 - User Documentation Definitions**

-**As a** admin **I want** to define which documentation is required in order for a user to buy a car from my agencies **to be able** to standarize all the procedures in all of my agencies and ensure that the users are applicable for the purchase.
+**As a** admin **I want** to define which documentation is required in order for a user to buy a car from my agencies **to be able** to standardize all the procedures in all of my agencies and ensure that the users are applicable for the purchase.

 **Validation:**

-- In admin dasboard there will be an option to define which documents are required for every step during the car purchas process.
+- In admin dashboard there will be an option to define which documents are required for every step during the car purchase process.
 - **Priority:** High

   **Estimate:** 2 weeks